sergio2447/Tick-determination/README.md

-# Tick-determination
+# Tick determination
-A snakemake tool for tick determination from whole genome sequencing samples.
+A snakemake pipeline for tick determination from ONT whole genome sequencing samples (after basecalling).

+## What does this pipeline do?